• Home

 Jump to Recipe Print Recipe

-It’s 2022 and I’ve decided the year’s color is going to be green, mostly basing this decision off of this kale pasta recipe, because I’m obsessed with it.
-And I know that *technically* the color of 2021 is green, but I’m not living in the past!
-I’m just carrying what I love into the future.
-And what I love is green.
+It’s 2022 and I’ve decided this year’s color is going to be green, I mostly base this decision on this Kale Tahini Pasta, because I’m obsessed with it.
+And I know that *technically* the color of 2021 was green, but I’m not living in the past!
+I’m just carrying what I love into the future, and what I love is green.

-Now what I really love about this recipe is not just the gorgeous color, but the creamy, rich texture and flavors that it brings to the table, all with pretty minimal effort.
-When making this recipe I made myself edit – what could I use less of, what was an unnecessary ingredient, etc. I wanted this recipe to be as quick and doable as possible, because it truly is a perfect weeknight dinner.
+What I love about this recipe is not just the gorgeous color, but the creamy, rich texture and flavors that it brings to the table, all with pretty minimal effort.
+When making this recipe I made myself edit – what could I use less of, what was an unnecessary ingredient, etc. I wanted this recipe to be as quick and doable as possible because it truly is a perfect weeknight dinner.

-This kale pasta is plant-based, packed with vegetables (um..hello, kale) and if you pair it with a protein based pasta you basically have a full meal all set.
+This kale pasta is plant-based, packed with vegetables (um..hello, kale) and if you pair it with a protein-based pasta you have a full meal all set.
 It’s 2022, I’m here for a green noodle.

 Table of contents